 for example, composition topics will be emailed between one and two weeks before their due date

-—read email regularly in usual working hours:
+—read email regularly in usual working hours in term:

 Monday to Friday from 9:00 a.m. to 6:00 p.m. (except when incompatible with work, ex. while preparing classes, teaching, and marking)*

 —respond to your emails as soon as possible; usually within a couple of days (but if you email between Friday evening and Sunday evening or on public holidays: then on Monday or the next working day), sooner depending on the urgency of the matter*